Jared Genser (Español)

 - Sunday Profile, ABC Radio (Australia), June 30, 2013

-Hannah Pierce is the Archbishop Desmond Tutu International Policy Fellow.
+Hannah Pierce-Carty is the Archbishop Desmond Tutu International Policy Fellow.
+As such, she manages the firm’s advocacy efforts within the UN Human Rights Council to create international standards for the social reintegration of convicted persons, while also managing an ongoing political prisoner case.
+In her personal capacity, Hannah is a World Economic Forum Global Shaper in Denver, Colorado.
 She graduated with high distinction from the University of Michigan, holding B.A.s in Political Science and International Security, Cooperation, and Norms.
 Hannah focuses on racial and gender inequity in public policy, especially regarding poverty, incarceration, and health.
 She previously worked as a Case Manager for Health First Colorado (Medicaid), ensuring the health and dignity of low-income individuals with physical or mental disabilities.
-She has completed internships with Perseus Strategies, her U.S. Congresswoman, and Office of the Colorado State Public Defender.
+She has completed internships with her U.S. Congresswoman and the Office of the Colorado State Public Defender.
 Inspiring her passion for criminal justice reform, Hannah was also a mentor for incarcerated at-risk youth in Detroit, MI, leading rehabilitative efforts for their successful social reintegration after release.
+Hannah lives in Colorado, where she enjoys backpacking, rock climbing, and reading.